mcmah309/error_set/README.md

 </details>

-> Note: You can even redeclare the same inline struct in a different set, change the display message, and conversion between sets will still work.
+You can even redeclare the same inline struct in a different set, change the display message, and conversion between sets will still work.

 ### Feature Flags